sharpclone/Word2Mp3/README.md

 NOTE: To convert words that consist of more words use a "-".
 For example lilly-of-the-valley

 You can also compile it on your system :
--For windows you can use Dev-Cpp and add the curl library (the curl folder) -For mac you can just use clang and it should find the provided curl library -For linux you should install a package named libcurl and execute the script BuildScriptWithGCC&libcurl or just copy the code from it
+1.For windows you can use Dev-Cpp and add the curl library (the curl folder) 2.For mac you can just use clang and it should find the provided curl library 3.For linux you should install a package named libcurl and execute the script BuildScriptWithGCC&libcurl or just copy the code from it